 1562, 1567, 1572, 1574

-At the time of my father’s death in 1562, George was one of the hundred and forty horsemen who escorted me from Hedingham Castle to Cecil House, when I commenced my altered life as a royal ward.
+At the time of my father’s death in 1562, George was one of the hundred and forty horsemen in my escort from Hedingham Castle to Cecil House, where I commenced my altered life as a royal ward.
 I was twelve, George was twice that, or thereabout .
 It was an early crossing of our paths, but our true friendship began in 1567.
 I was just turning seventeen, a new student at Gray’s Inn, there to learn the laws of the land that I owned a lot of.
 George was there for the second time, an incomplete stint well behind him.
 He had dropped out for several years amid an extended run of inconvenience, but thereupon chastened (somewhat), he settled down (somewhat) and returned to his studies not long before I arrived.

 George was my first artistic friend, someone who shared my passion for poetry, drama, languages, the classics.
 Despite our age difference, we got on like twins.
-Because of it, he became a role model to me at a time in my life when I longed for one.
+Because of it, he became a role model to me at a time in my life when I yearned for one.
 Someone who could show me the new world of my adulthood.
 Someone who knew what my allowance should buy.
 Someone I liked, unlike my guardian.
 Witty, wicked George ticked all the boxes.
-The year before, he had translated Ariosto’s Supposes from Italian into the first prose comedy in English, and had it performed for the Inn.
-Though I wasn’t yet enrolled, I’d been able to see it.
+He had the year before translated Ludovico Ariosto’s Supposes from the Italian, adapted it into the first prose comedy in English, and had it performed at the Inn.
+Though I wasn’t yet enrolled, I sneaked in to see it.
 It was brilliant.
-It was new.
+It was so new.

-We doled out our time to the Law and lavished the balance on the Muses.
+We doled out time to the Law and lavished the balance on the Muses.
 We hardly slept, as our chandlery bills attested.
 We taught each other what we knew, and learned from each other what we didn’t.
 The days flew by.
 When our stays at Gray’s ended and our familiar paths diverged, our bond held fast.

 Now I must turn the accomplishment of several years into an egg-timer.